HenokB/mlh-mascot/README.md

-#This website is build to show MLH mascot development
+# This website is build to show MLH mascot development

 ## It was made during MLH INIT 2023

+- Henok Ademtew